skalski/docdog/Readme.md

 Actually DogDoc only provides JAVA.
 Golang and RUST are up on the wishlist.

 ## usage
+You can see, how the Comments for DocDog are used in the `\exmpl\java` folder.

 Every endpoint of your API must be Marked for DocDog to find it:

 Example: